The cloud and local shells#

 To open an SSH session, run:

-from a local project.
+from a local application.
 The default connection is to the

-name.
-An instance of your web application will be spun up in a new container, and after a moment you’ll be logged in to
+by name.
+An instance of your web application will be spun up in a new container, and after a moment you’ll be logged in

-You can also specify a remote project with the
+You can also specify a remote application with the

 SSH sessions are limited to 30 minutes, regardless of any activity.